Timeline of early HIV/AIDS cases: Early 20th century

 HIV-1 group M (responsible for the global pandemic) is estimated to have emerged in humans around 1920 near Kinshasa, then part of the Belgian Congo.
 This estimation was the result of time-scaled evolutionary models being applied to modern samples and retrieved early samples of HIV-1 (M).
-It had previously been estimated from the genetic differences between ZR59 and DRC60 samples and later samples that HIV-1 group M had jumped into humans in 1908 ± 10 years.
+It had previously been estimated from the genetic differences between LEO70 and DRC60 samples and later samples that HIV-1 group M had jumped into humans in 1908 ± 10 years.

 1950s

 The earliest known sample of HIV-1 is from Kinshasa, Democratic Republic of the Congo (DRC) (formerly Zaire, formerly the Belgian Congo).
-The sample, named ZR59, was isolated from tissues collected from "a Bantu male" in 1959 and was found to be most closely related to modern genome sequences of HIV-1 (M) subgroup D. In 2008, partial HIV viral sequences were identified from a specimen of lymph node collected from an adult female in Kinshasa, DRC in 1960.
-This specimen, named DRC60, was around 88% similar to ZR59, but was found to be most closely related to HIV-1 (M) subgroup A isolates.
-These two specimens are significant not only because they are the oldest known specimens of HIV-1, but because they show that the virus already had an extensive amount of genetic diversity in 1960.
+The sample, designated LEO70, was isolated from the plasma of "an adult Bantu male" who also had a Sickle cell trait and G6PDD, in 1959.
+At the time of the sample's isolation, he was living in Léopoldville, Belgian Congo.
+The isolated strain was found to be most closely related to modern genome sequences of HIV-1 (M) subgroup D.

 Possible cases of AIDS from this period include: